Theedon/AfriChain/README.md

-Sure!
-Here's a markdown README file for your GitHub project:

 # LangChain Agent for African AI Foundation Recruitment

 This project implements a Python-based LangChain agent that utilizes various tools to provide information based on natural language queries.
 The agent is exposed over a single FastAPI endpoint and can be interacted with using Postman.